reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

    ![Screenshot of the preview pane with the DimProduct column expanded, with ProductName selected.](./Images/visual-query-preview.png)

-1. If you're interested in looking at data for a single product, per a manager request, you can now use the **ProductName** column to filter the data in the query.
+1. If you're interested in looking at data for a single product, per a manager's request, you can now use the **ProductName** column to filter the data in the query.
 Filter the **ProductName** column to look at **Cable Lock** data only.

 1. From here, you can analyze the results of this single query by selecting **Visualize results** or **Open in Excel**.
 You can now see exactly what the manager was asking for, so we don't need to analyze the results further.

 ### Visualize your data

-You can easily visualize the data in either a single query, or in your data warehouse.
+You can easily visualize the data in either a single query or in your data warehouse.
 Before you visualize, hide columns and/or tables that aren't friendly to report designers.

 1. In the **Explorer** pane, select the **Model** view.